 5. Season with salt, pepper and cayenne if you like it spicy.

 6. Cover with lid (a cutting board works if you don’t have a lid; we’ve even used a frisbee!).
-This step is important, as trapping the steam is what cooks the eggs.
+This step is important, as trapping the steam is what cooks the eggs on top.

 7. When a thin white layer has formed over the eggs and all the whites are cooked, it should be ready to take off the heat (see photo above); this usually takes around 5-7 minutes.
 (Cook shorter or longer depending on how you like your eggs cooked.)